arcticsecurity/public/docs/Harmonization.md

 # Data Harmonization Ontology

-The purpose of this document is to describe a data harmonization ontology, which can be used to tailor heterogeneous threat data to the needs of early warning.
-We pay special attention to categorize the information in a way that directly serves the needs of victim notification.
+The proposition of this document is to explicate a data harmonization ontology, which can be used to tailor heterogeneous threat data to the needs of victim notification.
+We pay special attention to categorize the information in a way that directly serves the needs of early warning.
 We present four categories, which consist of explicit functional types, each with a different intended audience in mind, namely:

  * **suspected compromise** for incident response
  * **known vulnerabilities** for vulnerability management